 12. On information and belief, Defendants are an interrelated group of infringers working in active concert to knowingly and willfully make, use, offer for sale, sell, and/or import into the United States for subsequent sale or use infringing products in the same transaction, occurrence, or series of transactions or occurrences.
 Defendants, without any authorization or license from Plaintiff, have jointly and severally, knowingly and willfully made, used, offered for sale, sold, and/or imported into the United States for subsequent resale or use products that infringe directly and/or indirectly Plaintiff's Asserted Patent.
-Each e-commerce store operating under the aliases by the Defendants offers shipping to the United States, including Illinois, and, on information and belief,
+Each e-commerce store operating under the aliases by the Defendants

-- each Defendant has sold Infringing Products into the United States and Illinois over the Internet. - 13.
-Upon information and belief, each of the Defendants, are working in active concert with an unknown manufacturing entity located in China to knowingly and willfully make, use, offer for sale, sell, and/or import into the United States for subsequent sale or use the same infringing product.
-Attached as Exhibit 3 is a true and accurate copy of a listing by the suspected manufacturer located in China and offering the infringing product sold by the Defendants.
-Attached as Exhibit 4 is a true and accurate copy of a machine translated version of Exhibit 3. - 14.
+- offers shipping to the United States, including Illinois, and, on information and belief, each Defendant has sold Infringing Products into the United States and Illinois over the Internet. - 13.
+Upon information and belief, each of the Defendants, are working in active concert with an unknown manufacturing entity located in China to knowingly and willfully make, use, offer for sale, sell, and/or import into the United States for subsequent sale or use the same infringing product. - 14.
 There are questions of fact common to all Defendants.
 All Defendants are infringing the Accused Patents by making, selling, and/or importing the same infringing product into the United States.
 Upon information and belief, the accused products are sourced from the unknown manufacturing entity acting in concert with each of the Defendants.

+Attached as Exhibit 2 is a true and accurate copy of the webpage of the suspected Chinese manufacturer.
+Attached as Exhibit 3 is a true and accurate machine translated copy of Exhibit 2.
 Each of the Defendants are selling the same product manufactured by the unknown manufacturing entity.
 By selling the same accused product, each of the Defendants are infringing the claim of the Accused Patents in the same way. - 15.
 The accused products infringe the Asserted Patent.